 - At least ten business days before your presentation date, tell the instructor what papers you plan to cover and arrange a meeting time with the instructor to go over your initial draft presentation.
 The instructor will then approve the papers or suggest other papers you should cover instead or in addition to what you pick.

 - Prepare a presentation on your topic.
 The presentation should do two things.
 First, it should describe the primary paper and how it relates to the course topics (this should take roughly 15-20 minutes of your presentation).
 Second, it should summarize the related paper (this should take roughly 5-10 minutes of your presentation) and compare it to your primary paper, the required reading, and/or other research in this area.

 - Prepare 2 (or more) discussion questions.
 You should lead a 10-15 minute discussion during or after your presentation.

-- Meet with the instructor to discuss your draft presentation at least one week before your presentation.
+- Meet with the instructor to discuss your draft presentation at least five business days before your presentation.

 The strength of the university depends on academic and personal integrity.
 In this course, you must be honest and truthful, abiding by the Computer Science Academic Integrity Policy

 "Cheating is wrong.
 Cheating hurts our community by undermining academic integrity, creating mistrust, and fostering unfair competition.
 The university will punish cheaters with failure on an assignment, failure in a course, permanent transcript notation, suspension, and/or expulsion.
 Offenses may be reported to medical, law, or other professional or graduate schools when a cheater applies.
 Violations can include cheating on exams, plagiarism, reuse of assignments without permission, improper use of the Internet and electronic devices, unauthorized collaboration, alteration of graded assignments, forgery and falsification, lying, facilitating academic dishonesty, and unfair competition.
 Ignorance of these rules is not an excuse.